 Steel-cut oats reign supreme.

 For some time now, many people seem to think that steel-cut oats are superior to rolled oats for whatever reason.
 We’re not quite sure where the rumor started, but the only difference between them is just how they’re processed.

 The name rolled oats is pretty literal, as they’re just oats that are rolled flat, whereas steel-cut oats are chopped oat kernels.
 It’s ultimately up to your taste buds which you like better, but rolled oats kind of win in every category—they take less time to cook, they're creamier and softer, and they’re usually cheaper.

 When making things like cakes and cookies, most people won’t remember to take out butter for the recipe ahead of time so it can soften.
 The quick and obvious solution is the microwave, but softening butter in the microwave could actually be messing up your recipes.

 When butter gets to a certain temperature, it doesn’t cream as well as it should.
 And the microwave can melt some parts of the butter and not others.
-In a pinch, grating the butter can help it soften quickly without melting any of it.
+Watch the video below for the best way to soften butter.

 You can skip searing meat for stew.